dr. H.J.L.M. (Hebe) Verrest

-I am a Human Geographer, with a specialisation in Human Geography of Developing Countries.
-As off 2010 I am assistant professor (UD) at the Department of Geography, Planning and International Development Studies (GPIO) of UvA.
+I am a Human Geographer, and assistant professor at the Department of Geography, Planning and International Development Studies (GPIO) of UvA.

-My research focuses on small and medium sized cities, particularly in The Caribbean, and increasingly on coastal cities in South Asia.
+My research focuses on cities, historically on small and medium cities in The Caribbean, and increasingly on coastal cities in South Asia.
 Leading in my work is a focus on exclusion and inequality.
-These come back in the more specific themes that I conduct research on: urban governance and spatial planning, climate change, livelihoods and entrepreneurship.
+These themes come back in more specific themes that I have worked on such as urban governance and spatial planning; climate change adaptation, livelihoods and entrepreneurship.

-Recently, I have been involved in several collaborative research programs with the University of the Westindies, University of Guyana and the Anton de Kom University of Suriname on knowledge, spatial planning and climate change (see www.bluespaceCaribbean.com).
-As of June 1st 2013 I hold a guest research position at the UNESCO-IHE in Delft.
+In te past, I have been involved in several collaborative research programs with the University of the Westindies, University of Guyana and the Anton de Kom University of Suriname on knowledge, spatial planning and climate change (see www.bluespaceCaribbean.com).

-I teach within the master programs International Development Studies, and Human Geography and well as in the research master programs International Development Studies, and Urban Studies.
-As off September 2013, I hold the directorship of the research master Urban Studies.
+I teach within the master programs International Development Studies, and Human Geography and well as in the research master program International Development Studies.

 I teach various courses related to International Development Studies in general, to Urban Studies and to Research Methods and Techniques.
 The courses I teach are part of the curriculum of the Research Master International Development Studies, the Master International Development Studies and in the Master Human Geography.
 In addition to this, I supervise student fieldwork and thesis-writing.
-From september 2013 I am director of the Bachelor Human Geography and urban Planning, the Master Human Geography and the Master Urban and Regional Planning.
+From september 2017 I am program director of the Bachelor Human Geography and urban Planning, the Master Human Geography and the Master Urban and Regional Planning.